adoeller/tc-jsontab2/README.md

   - Limits the width to three times the header width
 - Hide individual columns or restore all columns
 - Copy cell, selected rows, column, JSONPath, or inferred JSON
+- Configurable `column-delimiter` for copied rows; missing or empty values use TAB
 - Search in grid and text views
 - Light and dark themes
 - Configurable colors for the grid, filters, selections, splitter, and JSON